sevagh/demucs.cpp/src_wasm/README.md

 In my website, I download the model files from my own Cloudflare R2 bucket: <https://github.com/sevagh/freemusicdemixer.com/blob/main/docs/main.js#L299C1-L321C1>

-These are model files converted to GGML binary format as per the repo of this project.
+These are model files converted to GGML binary format as per the main README of this project.
 For your own project, you should host this file yourself.

 ## Load weights files and pass to Demucs worker init